 Some of the Core Income Generating Activities for a Distribution and Service Centre Business have been specified in the Regulations.
-The CIGAs related to the Distribution Business are as follows:
+The CIGAs related with the Distribution Business are as follows:

 This activity is related to the movement and storage of materials and finished goods as well as managing the associated risks.

 This activity includes setting and maintaining minimum stock levels, managing stock counts, using storage space efficiently and effectively, and ensuring safety measures are in place.

 Taking and Processing Orders

 This activity is the most important element of the entire fulfillment process whether electronic or manual.